dnelson86/ArepoVTK/README.md

 -----

 As a final example, consider a cutout of a single galaxy from the high-resolution [TNG100-1](https://www.tng-project.org/data/) cosmological simulation -- you will need a [user account](https://www.tng-project.org/users/register/), and to be logged in, to download this data.
 In particular, we will take [subhalo 480230 at z=0](https://www.tng-project.org/api/TNG100-1/snapshots/99/subhalos/480230/) which is the central galaxy of a dark matter halo with a mass similar to our own Milky Way.
-Download a particle cutout of the positions, masses, and magnetic field strength of all the gas cells in the subhalo (this is all we need) with the following link:
+Download a particle cutout of the positions, masses, densities, and magnetic field strength of all the gas cells in the subhalo (this is all we need) with the following link:

 ```
 https://www.tng-project.org/api/TNG100-1/snapshots/99/subhalos/480285/cutout.hdf5?gas=Coordinates,Masses,MagneticField,Density